63Klabs/atlantis-platform-admin/sam-config-repo/README.md

 > It is important to **pull** any changes to the local machine, **config** and **deploy** an infrastructure stack using the cli, and then **commit** and **push** the configuration changes back to the remote repository for proper version control.

-## 2. Local Machine Set-Up
+## 3. Local Machine Set-Up

-In order to run the scripts you will need to set-up as instructed in [Set-Up Local Environment](https://github.com/63Klabs/atlantis-sam-config-scripts/blob/main/docs/00-Set-Up-Local-Environment.md).
+In order to run the scripts you will need to [Set-Up Local Environment](https://github.com/63Klabs/atlantis-sam-config-scripts/blob/main/docs/00-Set-Up-Local-Environment.md).

-## 3. Determine Default Settings and Naming Conventions
+## 4. Determine Default Settings and Naming Conventions

 The Principle of Least Privilege is maintained through resource naming and tagging.